Join us for Family and Alumni/ae Weekend 2023!

 Bard Summer Research Poster Session

-One of the most successful extracurricular research experiences for students at Bard is the Bard Summer Research Institute (BSRI), which supports campus-based projects in empirical/quantitative fields including biology, chemistry, computer science, environmental studies, mathematics, physics, and psychology.
+One of the most successful extracurricular research experiences for students at Bard is the Bard Summer Research Institute (BSRI), which supports campus-based projects in empirical and quantitative fields, including biology, chemistry, computer science, environmental studies, mathematics, physics, and psychology.
 Typically, students spend eight weeks in residence in June and July undertaking individual research projects designed and mentored by Bard faculty.
 We invite you to join the BSRI students as they present their research and engage in conversation about their experience.

 Lobby, Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation